TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

 Binary buffered objects (instances of :class:`BufferedReader`, :class:`BufferedWriter`, :class:`BufferedRandom` and :class:`BufferedRWPair`)
 are not reentrant.
-While reentrant calls will not happen in normal situations, they can arise from doing I/O in a :mod:`signal` handler.
+While reentrant calls will not happen in normal situations, they can arise kutoka doing I/O in a :mod:`signal` handler.
 If a thread tries to re-enter a buffered object which it is already accessing, a :exc:`RuntimeError` is raised.
-Note this doesn't prohibit a different thread from entering the buffered object.
+Note this doesn't prohibit a different thread kutoka entering the buffered object.

 The above implicitly extends to text files, since the :func:`open()` function